jinantonic/nasa-apod-project/README.md

 # 🚀 NASA APOD Project
+Have you ever looked up at the **night sky** after a long, tough day?
+Have you ever gazed at the stars when you felt like giving up on everything?

+When life gets hard, I often find myself searching for the **moon** and the **stars**, quietly saying hello to my loved ones who left this world too soon.

+Living in **Ireland**, we have many cloudy days, which makes it hard to see a clear night sky.
+Thankfully, **NASA** shares breathtaking photos from beyond the night sky — real glimpses into the universe.
+I hope this site can be a place you visit whenever you miss the stars and wonder what lies beyond.

+**This project is dedicated to dreamers like me.**

-Welcome to **NASA APOD Project**, a web application that lets you explore space through NASA's Astronomy Picture of the Day (APOD) and other NASA open APIs!
-Built using **React** for the frontend and **Node.js + Express** for the backend, this project showcases space data in a beautiful and interactive way.
+**NASA APOD Project**, a web application that lets you explore space through NASA's Astronomy Picture of the Day (APOD) and other NASA open APIs.
+This was built using **React** for the frontend and **Node.js + Express** for the backend, this project showcases space data in a beautiful and interactive way.

 ## ✨ Features